How To Upgrade Your iMac with an SSD (2024 updated)

 iMac pcie ssd

 The advantages of a NVMe SSD is speed, they can be up to 5x faster than a 2.5 inch SATA SSD.
 Disadvantage is the iMac has to be disassembled, we classify this installation as extremely technical.
-We recommend the Transcend Jetdrive 855, as you can clone your drive before installation.

 Warning: a fusion drive must be cloned before it is removed, data can NOT be accessed once removed.